 - Obviously you will save a lot of valuable time

-Like any system to function correctly it requires time taken to do line cleaning correctly and it is essential to use a brewery recommended cleaner.
+For the system to function correctly, it is essential to carry out a thorough line clean and use a brewery recommended cleaner.

 How does it work?